• Twitter

-The National FGM Centre’s Vision is to keep children and young people safe from FGM and other Harmful Practices, including ending new cases of FGM by 2030.
-Through our work we aim to:
+The National FGM Centre’s vision is to keep children and young people safe from FGM and other Harmful Practices, with the goal of ending new cases of FGM by 2030.
+Through our work, we aim to:

 • Prevent new cases